Big Foot Birthday Party Ideas

 Have players race sideways for a third round!

-Set up an obstacle course that the players have to maneuver around with
+Set up an obstacle course that the players have to maneuver around with their big feet.

 Big Foot Marbles

 Fill a small kiddie pool with water and at least 50 marbles.
 Players must try to remove the marbles from the pool using only their toes.
 Set a time limit and at the end see who removed the most marbles.
 Play several rounds.